Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Wires, screws, or plates may be inserted into the broken bone during surgery to hold the pieces of the fractured bone in place.
 After the bone has healed, the wires may need to be removed.
 Plates and screws are not usually removed unless they cause problems with the tendons.

 After surgery, you will have frequent appointments to assess how you’re recovering from the operation.
-During this process, the doctor will see if your making good progress or notice any complications.
+During this process, the doctor will see if you’re making good progress or notice any complications.
 If the latter has occurred, your doctor will discuss with you the next steps that will be taken to ensure the issue is resolved.

 proximal fracture